Webinar: Migration Trajectories and Transnational Support Within and Beyond Europe

 How Media and Conflicts Make Migrants

-CMRB co-director Gargi Bhattacharyya new co-authored book "How Media and Conflicts Make Migrants" explores how we understand global conflicts as they relate to the "European refugee crisis", and draws on a range of empirical fieldwork carried out in the UK and Italy.
+CMRB co-director Gargi Bhattacharyya's new co-authored book "How Media and Conflicts Make Migrants" explores how we understand global conflicts as they relate to the "European refugee crisis", and draws on a range of empirical fieldwork carried out in the UK and Italy.
 By Kirsten Forkert, Federico Oliveri, Gargi Bhattacharyya and Janna Graham.

 Bordering under the Coronavirus Pandemic